since1968/stat-blocks/homebrewery/src/hoplite.markdown

 - Armor bonus: intent is to allow light armor, or chain shirt or breast plate.
 Exclude half plate.
 - Remarkable Athlete draws from Champion feat of the same name and Swashbuckler "Elegant Maneuver."
 - [Discussion](https://www.quora.com/Did-actual-Ancient-Greek-sword-fights-look-similar-to-the-fight-of-Achilles-and-Hector-in-the-movie-Troy) of Achilles v Hector movie fight
+- Features at 3rd and 10th level are good, but names are terrible.
+What about Monomachía?

 ```
 ```